TheEpicDoge/Before-The-Sunrise-Bot/README.md

 # Before The Sunrise Discord Bot
-Welcome to the open-source respiratory for the Before The Sunrise bot!
+Welcome to the open-source repository for the Before The Sunrise bot!

 ## Features:
 - Get player stats with `/getstats`